 An Asian Blepharoplasty eyelid surgery consists of surgically creating a crease in the eyelid in order to establish the double eyelid fold that is a sought after feature in Asian cultures.
 This a pretty simple procedure that consists of either suturing the eyelid or making a small incision in the natural crease to excise a small amount of fat and muscle to create this favorable characteristic.
 Read more about Asian Blepharoplasty here.

 Another form of non-surgical eyelift is temple rejuvenation, a new technique to regain youthfulness around the eyes.
 In your 30-s and 40-s it is well known that eyebrows droop and eyes often look tired or angry; however we are now recognizing that the temple region just in front of the hair line starts to hollow as well.
-This hollowness creates an imbalance in facial proportions leading to an aged look, says Azizzadeh.
-With the use of Sculptra, a collagen stimulator, Azizzadeh fills in the hollowness in the temple region and gently lifts the brow which reverses the aging process and restores the youthful appearance.
+This hollowness creates an imbalance in facial proportions leading to an aged look.
+With the use of Sculptra, a collagen stimulator, Dr. Azizzadeh and Dr. Cabin can fill in the hollowness in the temple region and gently lifts the brow which reverses the aging process and restores the youthful appearance.
 This technique creates a natural look, correcting the atrophy of the temple and reversing the drooping of the eyebrows elevating them to the original position again.
 This makes a dramatic improvement to the overall face, bringing forth a more youthful and refreshed appearance.
 Sculptra injections in the temples are a quick procedure (less than 10 minutes), have minimal bruising, no recovery time.
 We suggest 2 treatments 6 weeks apart.

 Read more about Periorbital Fat Grafting

 Before considering blepharoplasty or any eye surgery make sure that you have chosen a qualified blepharoplasty surgeon to take care of your needs and all of your questions.
-To learn more about blepharoplasty, revision blepharoplasty, non-surgical eyelift or the cost of blepharoplasty and whether or not it is the right procedure for you contact Dr. Babak Azizzadeh, a facial plastic surgeon located in Beverly Hills, California, to schedule your initial consultation today.
+To learn more about blepharoplasty, revision blepharoplasty, non-surgical eyelift or the cost of blepharoplasty and whether or not it is the right procedure for you contact Dr. Babak Azizzadeh and Dr. Jonathan Cabin, facial plastic surgeons located in Beverly Hills, California, to schedule your initial consultation today.
 Dr. Azizzadeh is the author of several facial plastic surgery books profiling blepharoplasty procedures and other facial rejuvenation techniques.

 Download Periorbital Fat Grafting